Wistow, North Yorkshire

 Wistow is a small village and civil parish just north of Selby, North Yorkshire, England.
 In the 2011 Census it had 1,333 residents; an increase from 2001 when there was 1,135.

 It was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby.
+It is now administered by the unitary North Yorkshire Council.

 History and overview

+The name Wistow derives from the Old English wīcstōw meaning 'dwelling place'.

 All Saints' Church in Wistow is a Grade I listed building erected in the 15th century and expanded in 1901.
 It continues to hold community services, and has three functioning bells.

 From 1983 until 2004 Wistow had a colliery, part of the Selby Coalfield.
 Wistow railway station provided a passenger service from 1898 to 1929 and continued to provide goods services until total closure in 1960.